Posey comes through in return as Giants defeat Dodgers 7-2

-LOS ANGELES (AP) — Buster Posey and Wilmer Flores hit back-to-back homers in the first inning, Thairo Estrada had a key double in the seventh and the San Francisco Giants defeated the Los Angeles Dodgers 7-2 in the opener of a pivotal four-game series between the NL West rivals.
+LOS ANGELES (AP) — Buster Posey picked up right where he left off.

+The star catcher hit a two-run homer his first time up Monday night after missing two weeks with a bruised left thumb, and the San Francisco Giants defeated the Los Angeles Dodgers 7-2 in the opener of a pivotal four-game series between the NL West rivals.
-Posey had two hits and drove in two runs in his first game back after he missed two weeks due to a bruised left thumb.
-Estrada — who is taking over at shortstop after All-Star Brandon Crawford was placed on the injured list due to a strained oblique — came through with a two-run double in the seventh inning as the Giants broke open a close game by scoring four times.

-Max Muncy and Justin Turner homered for Los Angeles, which was held to four hits.
-San Francisco pitchers had retired 11 straight Dodgers until AJ Pollock led off the ninth with a single.
+“I was wondering how that first at-bat was going to go after the long layoff.
+In Buster’s case, he is so important to this team, and having his presence behind the plate sometimes could even mitigate some potential rust at the plate,” Giants manager Gabe Kapler said.
+“To see him come out, step up to the plate and hit a big home run for us was incredibly impressive.
+I thought he had great at-bats throughout the night.”

 With the win, the Giants expanded their lead to two games over the defending World Series champion Dodgers.
 San Francisco has been in first place since May 31.

-Jarlín García (2-2), the third of six San Francisco pitchers, got the win by striking out two in 1 1/3 innings.
+Jarlín García (2-2), the second of five Giants relievers, got the win.
+San Francisco’s bullpen retired 11 straight Dodgers batters until AJ Pollock led off the ninth with a single.

+“When you get to the ‘pen you’ve got to kind of go for the jugular and those guys kept us at bay tonight,” Dodgers manager Dave Roberts said.

-Posey didn’t waste any time making his presence felt.
-With one out in the first, he took advantage of a hanging slider from Tony Gonsolin (1-1) on a full count and ripped it into the stands in left field for a two-run shot and his 13th of the season.
-Posey drove in LaMonte Wade Jr., who led off the game with a double into the right-field corner.
+With one out in the first, Posey took advantage of a hanging slider from Tony Gonsolin (1-1) on a full count and launched it into the left-field stands for his 13th homer of the season.
+Posey drove in LaMonte Wade Jr., who led off the game with a double.

-Two pitches after Posey’s homer, Flores went deep to right to extend San Francisco’s lead to 3-0.
-Along with it being Flores’ 10th, it was the sixth time this season the Giants hit back-to-back home runs.
+Two pitches after Posey’s homer, Flores went deep to right for his 10th of the year.
+It was the sixth time this season the Giants hit back-to-back home runs.

-The Dodgers responded in the first with solo shots by Muncy and Turner.
-Muncy crushed Kevin Gausman’s fastball down the right-field line on the first pitch of the at-bat for his eighth homer against the Giants this season.
+The Dodgers quickly responded.
+Muncy crushed Gausman’s fastball down the right-field line on the first pitch of the at-bat for his eighth homer against the Giants this season.
 Muncy is the sixth Dodgers player, and first since Ron Cey in 1978, to go deep at least eight times against the Giants in one year.

-Turner then brought the Dodgers to 3-2 with a drive into the center-field seats.
+Turner followed with a drive into the center-field seats.
 It was the second time this month and seventh time this season the Dodgers went back-to-back.

 San Francisco got breathing room in the seventh.
 Jason Vosler drove in Posey on a sacrifice fly with the bases loaded to make it 4-2.
 Estrada followed with a two-run double to left and came home when Austin Slater laced a double down the right-field line.